Groin and thigh pain are common complaints at the chiropractic coalface.

-If it's missed, Perthes disease leads to multiple hip replacements, starting around the 30's and a life of severe disability.
+If it is missed, Perthe's disease leads to multiple hip replacements, starting around the thirties and a life of severe disability.

-If your child doesn't get weight off that hip immediately for a period of about two months, it's almost guaranteed he or she will have the first orthotic before 35.
+If your child does not get weight off that hip immediately for a period of about two months, it is almost guaranteed he or she will have the first orthotic before 35.
 Yes, I have two patients whose groin and thigh pain was written off to Growing Pains by their medical doctors when they were children.

 They both had the first hip replacement before 30.
 Both are now in early 50's.
 One has been on crutches for 10 years after three surgical procedures, and the other at 54 is in a wheel chair after four hip operations.

-Growing pains don't exist.
-At least that's my opinion, and this is one groin and thigh pain you mustn't miss as a parent.
+Growing pains do not exist.
+At least that is my opinion, and this is one groin and thigh pain you must not miss as a parent.